karen-sarkisyan/react-wordpress-comments/README.md

 Easily add comments to your headless WordPress with **react-wordpress-comments** component.

+Here's [a working demo](https://react-wp-comments.netlify.app/), where you can even check it out.
+Even with your own WordPress endpoint.
+Comment posting works, so be careful :)

-It uses native WordPress REST API, so you don't need any additional configuration in most cases.
+**react-wordpress-comments** uses native WordPress REST API, so you don't need any additional configuration in most cases.

 Using is as simple as this: